In New Zealand, approximately 160 women develop cervical cancer each year, and about 50 die from it.

 - Squamous cell carcinoma: the most common type of cervical cancer (about 80% of all cases), squamous cell carcinoma starts in the squamous cells of the cervix.

 - Adenocarcinoma: a less common type of cervical cancer that develops from the glandular cells.
 Adenocarcinoma is more difficult to diagnose because it starts higher in the cervix, and is more difficult to reach with the brush or spatula used in a Cervical Screening Test.
-Screening using HPV testing has the potential to improve detection of adenocarcinoma and its precursors.

 - Micro-invasive cancer occurs when cancer cells have broken through the boundary between the surface of the cervix and the tissue underneath, but have not spread more than 5 millimetres into the tissues of the cervix.